1jour1vin

 expressive

-"It takes off in this vintage with very expressive fruit and rare elegance.
+"It stands out in this vintage with its expressive fruit and rare elegance.
 Built to stand the test of time!"

-"A more "comfortable" yield has enabled a demanding blend.
-In addition to its usual finesse, this wine has a deep color, great fruitiness reminiscent of blueberry jelly, an appetizing juiciness and a fine smoky note.
-The tannic structure is perfect, present but supple, slender and svelte enough to stand the test of time".
-(Terre de Vins 2023) - Delivery in wooden cases possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+"A more 'comfortable' yield has resulted in a demanding blend.
+Its usual finesse is complemented by a deep color, a rich fruitiness reminiscent of blueberry jelly, an appetizing juiciness, and a subtle smoky note.
+The tannic structure is perfect, present but supple, sufficiently slender and svelte to stand the test of time.
+(Terre de Vins 2023) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy Lynch-Moussas wines at the best price on private sale!
+Buy your Lynch-Moussas wines at the best price in a private sale!

 Rated site